ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet9.md

 # What are the basic testbench components?
 A basic testbench consists of the following components:

-Stimulus generation: Stimulus generation involves creating test vectors or other input signals that will be applied to the inputs of the design under test (DUT).
+* **Stimulus generation**: Stimulus generation involves creating test vectors or other input signals that will be applied to the inputs of the design under test (DUT).
-Interface: The interface provides the communication between the testbench and the DUT.
+* **Interface**: The interface provides the communication between the testbench and the DUT.
 It includes input and output ports, which are connected to the corresponding signals in the DUT.
-Driver: The driver is responsible for converting stimulus into pin toggles appropriate to the bus protocol used by the DUT.
+* **Driver**: The driver is responsible for converting stimulus into pin toggles appropriate to the bus protocol used by the DUT.
-Monitor: The monitor observes the output signals of the DUT and produces a stream of data that the testbench can analyze.
+* **Monitor**: The monitor observes the output signals of the DUT and produces a stream of data that the testbench can analyze.
-Scoreboard: The scoreboard compares the output of the DUT with the expected output, and generates an error message or other notification if there is a mismatch.
+* **Scoreboard**: The scoreboard compares the output of the DUT with the expected output, and generates an error message or other notification if there is a mismatch.
-Coverage analysis: Coverage analysis measures how much of the design has been exercised during simulation, and helps identify parts of the design that may not have been tested thoroughly.
+* **Coverage analysis**: Coverage analysis measures how much of the design has been exercised during simulation, and helps identify parts of the design that may not have been tested thoroughly.

 # What is circular dependency?
 Circular dependency is a situation in which two or more components or entities of a system depend on each other in a circular way, creating a cycle.
 It can occur between modules, functions, or libraries that depend on each other in a way that creates a loop.
 This can lead to issues when trying to compile or link the code, as the dependencies cannot be resolved.
 This can be solved with forward declaration by typedef.
 ```
 // Declaration beforehand that a class called B will be
 // defined somewhere later in the same file